Tests and diagnosisBy Mayo Clinic staff

 Diagnostic tests may be necessary to determine what type of priapism you have.
 Additional tests may identify the cause of priapism.
 In an emergency room setting, your treatment may begin before all test results are received if the doctor is confident about what kind of priapism you have.
 Diagnostic tests include:

 - Blood gas measurement.
 In this test, a tiny needle is inserted into your penis to remove a sample of blood.
 If the blood is dark — deprived of oxygen — the condition is most likely ischemic priapism.
 If it's bright red, the priapism is most likely nonischemic.
 A laboratory test measuring the amounts of certain gases in the blood can confirm the type of priapism.

 - Toxicology test.
-Your doctor may order a toxicology test to screen for illegal or prescription drugs that may be the cause of priapism.
-This may be done with blood or urine samples.
+Your doctor may order a test to screen for illegal or prescription drugs that may be the cause of priapism.
+This test may be done with blood or urine samples.

 - Broderick GA, et al. Priapism: Pathogenesis, epidemiology, and management.
 Journal of Sexual Medicine.
 2010;7:476.

 - Burnett AL, et al. Priapism: Current principles and practice.
 Urology Clinics of North America.
 2007;34:631.

 - Deveci S. Priapism. http://www.uptodate.com/home.
 Accessed March 14, 2013.